DSutyak/CUSail/Arduino Navgation Code/Nav V5.2/ShortTermNavigation/Readme.txt

   like Jibing and Tacking
 - The current waypoints are set in context of the Cornell Sailing Center, Ithaca, NY
 - A function to calculate distance between two global coordinates has also been implemented
-- A function to average boat direction and wind direction readings has been added
+- A function to average boat direction and wind direction readings has been added: The function is just a sliding window averager.
+Must be improved.